grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>Value to use for the template ID.
 Useful when this stage is used within a
 conditional pipeline such as match.
-Mutually exclusive with source.</p>
+Mutually exclusive with label and source.</p>
 </td>
 </tr>
 </tbody>